 SMS Terms and Conditions

 Outlier Media is a free nonprofit news service.
-We use these text messaging to deliver news and find out what information people need.
+We use text messaging to deliver news and to find out what information people need.
 People can also use our texting platform to talk to a reporter one-on-one if they have an issue.

 Standard message rates apply.
 People may receive up to 4 messages a month.
 When using our system you can always text STOP to quit and we won’t get in touch again or HELP to chat with someone from our team.
 You may also reach us at email@example.com.

 SMS information system: Most of our communication is with those who text into our system using our shortcode.
 In prior years, Outlier purchased opt-in cell phone numbers from a company called Exact Data.
 You might have given your number to a company they represent, and the company then sold them to us.